 Company Growth Strategy Focused on Digital, Product Innovation and Business Owner Compensation

 ADA, MICH., USA (Feb.
 24, 2020) – Amway, the world’s largest direct seller, today announced sales of $8.4 billion USD for the year ending Dec.
 31, 2019, down 5 percent from 2018 figures.
-China, Amway’s largest market, saw significant declines in the overall direct selling industry, yet Amway was able to improve market share and move up a spot to become the country’s number two direct selling company.
+Mainland China, Amway’s largest market, saw significant declines in the overall direct selling industry, yet Amway was able to improve market share and move up a spot to become the country’s number two direct selling company.

 “In 2019, we celebrated our 60th anniversary and now we are looking ahead to our 70th to unleash entrepreneurship for the next generation,” said Amway Chief Executive Officer Milind Pant.
 “Amway is already aligned with some of the biggest global trends, like the gig economy, increasing consumer demand for product experiences that support a healthy lifestyle, and the rise of communities on social media that connect people with similar passions and interests.
 Our new multi-year growth strategy and investment plan will help ABOs capitalize on these trends to support their customers.”

 Amway is investing more than $500 million in 2020 in digital platforms, product innovation and independent Amway Business Owner (ABO) compensation, all to drive global enterprise growth and enable ABOs to better meet the needs of their customers.

 One new digital platform that already is helping ABOs provide a more compelling customer experience is the 3E “Easy, Early, Earning” platform in Mainland China.
 3E focuses on selling products through social commerce, in partnership with global technology leader Tencent.
 Through the platform, ABOs receive commissions from new customer referrals and new customers can receive product discounts by sharing with friends.
 Amway is investing in multiple digital capabilities to globally roll out similar programs.